spragginsdesigns/spragginsdesigns/README.md

 ## 🚀 About Me

-# Austin Spraggins: From Highways to Code Ways

 As a Full Stack Web Developer in Fresno, California, my journey is a testament to the power of passion and perseverance.
 I transitioned from life as a truck driver to pursue my love for technology, web programming, and cybersecurity.
 This career shift reflects my belief in continuous growth and seizing opportunities.

 ## What Drives Me